-After answering the AnyAgent components question, the installation begins.
+3. After answering the AnyAgent components question, the installation begins.
 Review the output to be sure that no errors have occurred and then press any key to return to the PowerShell prompt.

-''' Melcome to the Keyfactor Java Agent Installer.
-This installer will collect all information necessary to configure the Java Agent for use with your Keyfactor Command instance.
-You will be given the option to apply this conformation in the property of the configuration data to construct a Linux RPM package or windows MSI installer for distribution within your environment.
-Please enter the following information:

-Weermans the Java Agent the Keyfactor Command Agents server (e.g. "server1.corp.local" or "192.168.0.100"):

-Weight Connect to Keyfactor Command Agents server (e.g. "server1.corp.local" or "192.168.0.100"):
+''' he Keyfactor Java Agent Installer. er will collect all information necessary to configure the Java Agent for use with your Keyfactor Command instance.
+You will be given the option to apply this con the local machine, or to use the configuration data to construct a Linux RPM package or Windows MSI installer for distribution within your environment. the following information: ername the Java Agent will connect as (format "DOMAIN\user"); YEXAMPLE\svc_kofjava swoord for the account that the Java Agent will connect as: -enter password: strame or address for the Keyfactor Command Agents server (e.g. "server1.corp.local" or "192.168.0.100"); yfactor.keyexample.com rtual directory for the Keyfactor Command Agents service URL (default: KeyfactorAgents); ect to Kevfactor using SSL? (default: Yes): nect to Keyfactor Command, the Java Agent needs to trust the SSL certificate presented by the Keyfactor Command Agents server.

-Weight Connect to Keyfactor Command Agents server (e.g. "server1.corp.local" or "192.168.0.100"):

-Weight Connect to Keyfactor Command Agents server (e.g. "server1.corp.local" or "192.168.0.100"):

-Weight Connect to Keyfactor Command Connect to the Keyfactor Command Agents server.

-Please enter a local path to a Ca certificate that and be used to trust the SSL certificate presented by the Keyfactor Command Agents server.
+e enter a local path to a CA certificate that can be used to trust the SSL certificate that will be presented.